 The fastest motorbike these days is the Dodge Tomahawk reaching 420 mph, it costs over 500K dollars, and looks slightly better than the one Gottlieb Daimler created in the late 1890s.

-The first ballpen patented, didn't do wonders when the cold winter days came, as the ink became thick and wasn't able to flow easily around the ball and paper.
+The first ballpen patented, didn't do wonders when the cold winter days came, as the ink became thick and couldn't flow easily around the ball and paper.
 Since then, many adaptations were made, and the ballpen exists and works perfectly even today.

 There are many designers and sizes to choose from, and the colors are endless.
 Even though typing is becoming more and more common, and the art of writing seems to drift away, we have a feeling that pens are going to stick around for good.